API

 Details

-The Crawford-Ferguson family allows both orthogonal and oblique rotation of the p×k factor loading matrix.
-If orthogonal rotation is performed, Crawford-Ferguson with a specific value for kappa
+The Crawford-Ferguson family allows both orthogonal and oblique rotation of the factor loading matrix with the following criterion:

 - ϰ = γ/p: